dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-no no they want to keep
+no they want to keep
-it so they want to keep everything so realistic and not get into the future I like to ask and these are these are some things I like to talk about what do you see on the horizon for ET c or block chain in general you can give you know wild use cases whatever you think although you're extremely pragmatic so
+it so they want to keep everything so realistic and not get into the future I like to ask and these are these are some things I like to talk about what do you see on the horizon for ETC or block chain in general you can give you know wild use cases whatever you think although you're extremely pragmatic so